jaegertracing/spark-dependencies/README.md

     * `ES_USERNAME` and `ES_PASSWORD`: Elasticsearch basic authentication.
 Use when X-Pack security (formerly Shield) is in place.
 By default no username or password is provided to elasticsearch.
     * `ES_CLIENT_NODE_ONLY`: Set to true to disable elasticsearch cluster nodes.discovery and enable nodes.client.only.
                              If your elasticsearch cluster's data nodes only listen on loopback ip, set this to true.
                              Defaults to false
     * `ES_INDEX_PREFIX`: index prefix of Jaeger indices.
 By default unset.
+    * `ES_TIME_RANGE`: How far in the past the job should look to for spans, the maximum and default is `24h`.
+                       Any value accepted by [date-math](https://www.elastic.co/guide/en/elasticsearch/reference/current/common-options.html#date-math) can be used here, but the anchor is always `now`.

 Example usage: